Default S3 method

 Precision of survival times.

-A formula with a numeric vector as response (which assumes no censoring) or Surv
+A formula with a numeric vector as response (which assumes no censoring) or Surv object.

-Data frame for variables in formula
+Data frame for variables in formula.

 A named list giving the initial values of parameters of the named distribution or a function of data computing initial values and returning a named list.
 This argument may be omitted (default) for the eight prespecified distributions.
 See more details in mledist.

-Additional arguments for the boot
+Additional arguments for the boot function of the

 boot package.